Can I receive mining payouts?

 If you are wondering if you can use Exodus to receive mining payouts, this guide will help!

 Exodus is a desktop wallet to send, receive, exchange, and store multiple crypto-currency assets.
 Exodus gives you full control of your wallet and hence you can send mining payouts to your Exodus wallet.
+Since Exodus supports multiple crypto assets, it is possible one of the assets we support is one you are mining.
+Who doesn't love mining their favorite crypto?
 However, there are a few things you need to know before you start mining to your Exodus wallet addresses.

 Ethereum (ETH) and Ethereum Classic (ETC) Mining - There are no 'terms and conditions' you need to be aware of if you send ETH or ETC mining payouts to your Exodus wallet address since these two assets have a different approach to make transactions - no UTXO system.